Illinois manufacturer finds solution to workforce challenge in Apprenticeship Works

 Martin Engineering faced a problem, one that could hinder production.
 The company’s most experienced tool and die maker was planning to retire within five years.
 How could his extensive knowledge and his critical skills be passed on to other employees?

-“We knew we had to do something to get a tool-and-die apprenticeship going,” said Kathy Erdmann, training and development manager for the Illinois manufacturer.
+“We knew we had to do something to get a tool-and-die apprenticeship going,” said Kathy Erdmann, People Development & Training Manager for the Illinois manufacturer.

 Established in 1944, Martin Engineering is the leading manufacturer of bulk materials handling equipment for dozens of industries, including mining, agriculture, and others.
 The company employs 1,000 worldwide, with 250 at its headquarters in Neponset, Illinois.

 Tool and die making is critical to production at Martin Engineering, and it’s difficult to find people with the right kinds of skills and knowledge to fill those positions, Erdmann said.
-With their experienced tool and die maker retiring in the near future, she searched for a training solution.
+With their experienced tool and die maker, Chuck Thumma, retiring in the near future, she searched for a training solution.

 Registered apprenticeship programs require on-the-job training and related instruction.
 Martin Engineering is in a rural part of Illinois, an hour away from the nearest community college.
 For that reason, the company wanted their apprentices to do their related instruction online and at the plant.